 These values are entered for the new RAW TCP/IP server port that will be opened when the Save button is pressed.

 The port number is the primary key value when creating a new RAW TCP/IP port to accept data.
 The dialog presents an automatically determined value which the user can use, although they may choose to enter a new value.
 These values start at port number 3000 and proceed upwards checking for the first non-used port.

 When the user enters a new port number, SNIP then checks for any existing conflicts and will note any that are found.
 The user may use any value from 1 to 65535 as long as the machine is not using that port for another service.
 [If the port cannot be used, an error message is shown when the service is started]

 Ports in the range 1~1023 (so-called “well known ports”) are in general to be avoided due to the risk of conflicts with other services on the host machine.
 But you are free to use them if you are certain that they are not used on the machine.
 For example, it would be unusual (but not unknown) to use port 80 (http web services) for an inbound RAW TCP/IP connection.
 When using any of these well known ports, a cautionary message is provided to the user.

-If a port numbers is selected which is known to be a conflict with other SNIP service, an error message is shown.
+If a selected port’s number is known to be a conflict with other SNIP service, an error message is shown.